 Kale is one of those foods that’s been trending ad nauseam.
 To be honest, I was almost to the point of never wanting to hear about it again.
 You can find it on just about every restaurant menu in some shape or form.
 That’s because it’s amazingly good for you.

 We grew up with Popeye who was the champion of canned spinach.
 If Popeye carried around a can of kale, he’d totally send Bluto to the moon.

 It’s loaded with vitamin A, vitamin C, and a generous portion of vitamin K. It also has traces of copper, potassium, iron, manganese, and phosphorous.
 Because it’s so rich in antioxidants it helps prevent cancer and it has a healthy dose of lutein and zeaxanthin which is essential for vision health.

 That’s just scratching the surface.
 Eating kale will improve your blood glucose, lower blood pressure, strengthen your bones, lower your risk of asthma, prevent constipation, and improve the luster and moisture of your hair and skin.
 Why wouldn’t you eat it?

-I hope you enjoy my Kale and Quinoa Casserole with Chickpeas!
+I hope you enjoy my vegetarian Kale and Quinoa Casserole.
 Are you a fan of kale?
 Please leave a comment below.